ViaxCo/todolist-v3-react/README.md

 This app lets you create various todo lists with their individual items, built using React and Node.js.

+The `main` branch contains the exact project, but it uses [Redux](https://redux.js.org/) instead of the [Context API](https://reactjs.org/docs/context.html) for state management.

 ## How to use

 Clone the project: